serolfy/Li-Fi_Pro/README.md

 # Li-Fi Pro
 Communication method between two STM32L476G boards across light from an LED.

-This project uses C and ASM.
+This project uses C and ASM in line.

 Execute from main.c in STM32 Eclipse Workbench on each device, TX and RX respectfully.